Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 At the end of the iteration, we had a fifteen-to-thirty-minutes meeting in which we prioritised the new concerns on the **Pending to prioritize** column.
 We used three possible levels of priority: high, medium or low<a href="#nota9"><sup>[9]</sup></a>.

 To prioritise a concern, after a brief explanation of the concern followed by some questions to clarify possible doubts, the team members responded in parallel to the question of “how important do you think discussing this particular concern is?”.
-To reach to a consensus about the priority, we used a variant of the planning poker dynamics<a href="#nota10"><sup>[10]</sup></a> with only three cards with values 1, 2 and 3, which corresponded to low, medium and high priorities, respectively.
+A variant of the planning poker dynamics with only three cards with values 1, 2 and 3, which corresponded to low, medium and high priorities, respectively<a href="#nota10"><sup>[10]</sup></a> helped us reach consensus about the priority.
 We used  [PlanITPoker](https://www.planitpoker.com/) but any similar tool will do.

 #### Concerns discussion and outcomes.

 Once a week we held a one-hour meeting to discuss the concerns with higher priority.
-For each concern card, the team members that had raised it, explained further the concern’s description, and answered any doubts that the rest of the team may have about the concern.
+For each concern card, the team members that had raised it, explained further the concern’s description, and answered any doubts that the rest of the team might have about the concern.
 Sometimes, other team members provided information about similar problems they had observed in other parts of the system.

-After understanding the concern better, we discussed it for a while to try to determine its possible causes and effects, then, we proposed and discussed possible ways of solving or at least mitigating the concern.
+After understanding the concern better, we discussed it for a while to try to determine its possible causes and effects, then, we proposed and discussed possible ways of solving or, at least, mitigating the concern.
 In these discussions, we tried to reach consensus and good enough/pragmatic ways to address each concern.
 In order to foster the team's sense of agency and autonomy, we focused on what it could control and change at any given moment.
 However, sometimes, this was not enough and we had to escalate the concerns to higher levels, with the intention of somehow modifying organisational constraints or policies that were affecting the team.

 Depending on the specific concern, the team obtained different outcomes from its discussion (often several of them at the same time):